-B. For the purpose of obtaining a certificate of title, a buyer may require that the buyer's transferor execute to the huyer a written certificate of origin to the buyer a written certificate of origin.
+B. For the purpose of obtaining a certificate of title, a buyer may require that the buyer's transferor execute to the buyer a written certificate of origin.

 § 1111.8.
 Cancellation of electronic certificate

 If a written certificate of origin is created, any electronic certificate of origin covering the vehicle is canceled and replaced by the written certificate of origin.